lamg/proxy/README.md

 cd proxy/cmd/proxy && go install
 ```

-## Usage

-The library uses the custom procedure [ConnControl][6], for determining the network interface and parent proxy for making the connection, and for controlling the established connection's behavior.

 ## Example

-This is a proxy that denies all the connections coming from IP addresses outside a given range.
+This is a proxy that denies all the connections coming from IP addresses different from `127.0.0.1`.

 ```go
 package main